ReZeroE/AnilistPython/README.md

 Anilist Python library that allows you to **easily search up and retrieve anime, manga, animation studio, and character information.** This library is both beginner-friendly and offers the freedom for more experienced developers to interact with the retrieved information.

 ## Overview
 This library is currently developed by a team of one and many operations in the library are yet to be optimized.
-However, the current version (0.0.7) has been tested and it is completely functional at its current state.
+However, the current version (0.0.7) has been partially tested and it is completely functional at its current state.
 The code base drew a lot of inspiration from the PyMoe library which mainly offers data block retrieval with no auto json parsing.

 Currently, only anime and character data retrival has been optimized for beginner-friendly data parsing.